Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 • indigestion;

-• decrease in muscle mass (atrophy);
+• decreased muscle mass (atrophy);

 • delayed wound healing.

-How to "get off" with Prednisolone?
+How to “get off” Prednisone?

 During pregnancy, especially in the first trimester, prednisolone should be prescribed with extreme caution.